-- It is the only North American shorebird to engage in lek mating displays – males congregating in groups to attract females with courtship displays.
+- Only North American shorebird to engage in lek mating displays.
+This is when males gather in groups while performing courtship displays to attract females

 What’s Being Done

-Currently, the Buff-breasted Sandpiper is listed under “Special Concern” according to both the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) and the Species at Risk Act (SARA).
-The species is protected under Canada’s federal Migratory Birds Convention Act (1994), as well as under provincial/territorial legislation such as Alberta’s Wildlife Act (2000), Saskatchewan’s Wildlife Act (1998), and Nunavut’s Wildlife Act (2003).
-However, these protections do not extend to its habitat.
+The species is protected under multiple acts.
+These include Canada’s federal Migratory Birds Convention Act (1994), as well as under provincial and territorial legislations including Alberta’s Wildlife Act (2000), Saskatchewan’s Wildlife Act (1998), and Nunavut’s Wildlife Act (2003).
+However, these protections do not extend to the Buff-breasted Sandpiper’s habitat.

-- Support habitat conservation and bird conservation initiatives.
+- Help Out: Support habitat conservation and bird conservation initiatives.